 - Class teachers have the responsibility for the achievement and progress of all children in their class.
-Class teachers are available after school or may be contacted via their school email addresses. - Miss Stephanie Cleaver, is the Special Educational Needs Coordinator, supported by Mrs Sue Fulbrook, SENDCo for Acorn Education Trust.
+Class teachers are available after school or may be contacted via the school email address. - Miss Stephanie Cleaver, is the Special Educational Needs Coordinator, supported by Mrs Sue Fulbrook, SENDCo for Acorn Education Trust.
 Her role is to monitor and coordinate provision, provide advice and liaise with parents and outside agencies.
-She may be contacted in the first instance via email, head@greatwishford.wilts.co.uk or through the school office. - Mrs Di Wilkinson is the governor with responsibility for SEND. - We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.
+She may be contacted in the first instance via email, head@greatwishford.wilts.co.uk or through the school office. - Mrs Di Wilkinson, supported by Mr Jamie Melville is the governor with responsibility for SEND. - We have a small team of teaching assistants who are trained to deliver a range of interventions and support programmes and who also support within classes.